sigmaprojects/dicer/README.md

-# dicer, a simple tool to help with speeding up d&d attack rolls
+# dicer, a simple tool to help with speeding up d&d attack rolls.

 ## Project setup
 ```